 For serious study, first you must find a hula hālau (hula dance school) that is accepting new students.
 Some restrict classes to girls (kaikamā.hine) and women (wāhine), or boys (kama kāne) and men (kāne).
-Some offer classes for keiki to kupuna.
+Some offer classes for keiki (children) to kupuna (seniors).
 To find a hālau, talk with hula performers at festivals and other events, or of course search online for a hālau near you or in your city or on your island.

 Visitors to Hawai’i often state they would like to learn hula.
 Of course, serious study is not possible during a short stay.
 However, there are a number of opportunities to learn a few basic hand gestures, along with some footwork and put it together to tell a story.
 We regularly search for visitor classes and put them on our Hula event calendar below.
 Some of the major hotels offer a free hula demonstration or short workshop, check with your concierge.